plancomps/CBS-beta/docs/Downloads.md

 Downloads
 =========

-Clone or download a zip of the current [plancomps project site on Github].
+Clone or download a zip of the current [CBS-beta project site on Github].

 Browsing CBS-beta offline
 -------------------------